egorakulov/games/README.md

 ## My Current Project

+As of right now I am between projects!
+I think the next one I do will be a platformer, but I have not finished figuring out what exactly it will be.
+I am thinking of trying to have a bigger sprite (maybe 32 bits, maybe 64) and a more fleshed out map.
+It will be a simple platformer though, just kind of jumping between things.
+Mostly for me to learn more.

+## Games Built so Far

 #### Dress the Penguin

+Tech Stack: Java

 There are 6 different islands on the map: the one you start on, and 5 more to explore.
+Hidden randomly on the map (on the islands) are boots, mittens, and a hat.
-The goal of the game is to build bridges to all the islands, collect all the clothes on each one, and dress the penguin.
+The goal of the game is to have your penguin put on the boots, mittens, and hat and get the cold coin that is somewhere on the map.
+To travel between islands, you can place logs in the water.
+You can also pick up logs that are in the water.
 All as fast as you can!
-Just started this project, should hopefully be done in 3 days.

-## Games Built so Far
+I am very proud of this project.
+I had watched a Youtube tutorial that taught me the basics of top down 2D game development such as collision detection and how to draw the map.
+But after that I was on my own.
+The controls are a bit finnicky, which means there is room to improve on the next project.

+Controls:

+WASD to move, J to highlight the next square, K to place log in water, L to pick up log from water

 #### Game of Life